-For whatever your reasons, we hope you will join us for the 2015 Institute, Sing a New Song: The Cosmos in Praise and Lament, April 13-15, 2015, on Valparaiso University's campus.
+For whatever your reasons, we hope you will join us for the 2016 Institute, Bearing God's Creative and Redeeming Word to all the World: Vocation and Worship, April 4-6, 2016, on Valparaiso University's campus.

-The Chapel of the Resurrection is always the center of our time together, where we gather for prayer, word and meal.
+The Chapel of the Resurrection, where we gather for prayer, word and meal, is always the center of our time together.
 The Harre Student Union is the home for our Institute’s registration, plenary presentations, meals and exhibits.
 The Union’s proximity to the Chapel makes walking distances convenient.